Alfredo Bonanno: Political life

 In the 1960s a tendency within Italian anarchism which did not identify either with the more classical synthesist Italian Anarchist Federation or with the platformist inclined GAAP (Anarchist Groups of Proletarian Action) started to emerge as local groups.
 These groups emphasized direct action, informal affinity groups and expropriation for financing anarchist activity.
 It is from within these groups that Bonanno emerged, particularly influenced by the practice of the Spanish exiled anarchist Josep Lluís i Facerias.

 The Magazine Do or Die reports that "Much of the Italian insurrectionary anarchist critique of the movements of the '70s focused on the forms of organisation that shaped the forces of struggle and out of this a more developed idea of informal organisation grew.
 A critique of the authoritarian organisations of the '70s, whose members often believed they were in a privileged position to struggle as compared to the proletariat as a whole, was further refined in the struggles of the '80s, such as the early 1980s struggle against a military base that was to house nuclear weapons in Comiso, Sicily.
 Anarchists were very active in that struggle, which was organised into self-managed leagues."
 A main theorizer of these ideas was Bonanno and his publication Anarchismo.

 In 1993 Bonanno wrote For An Anti-authoritarian Insurrectionalist International in which he proposes coordination between Mediterranean insurrectionists after the period of the dissolution of the Soviet Union and civil war in the former Yugoslavia.

-Bonanno was one of hundreds of Italian anarchists arrested on the night of June 19, 1997, when Italian security forces carried out raids on anarchist centres and private homes all over Italy.
-The raids followed the bombing of Palazzo Marino in Milan, Italy on April 25, 1997.
-On February 2, 2003 Bonanno was sentenced to 6 years in prison plus a €2000 fine (first degree 3 years, 6 months) for armed robbery and other crimes.
+Bonanno was one of hundreds of Italian anarchists arrested on the night of 19 June 1997, when Italian security forces carried out raids on anarchist centres and private homes all over Italy.
+The raids followed the bombing of Palazzo Marino in Milan, Italy on 25 April 1997.
+On 2 February 2003 Bonanno was sentenced to 6 years in prison plus a €2000 fine (first degree 3 years, 6 months) for armed robbery and other crimes.
 These charges were related to the "Marini Trial", in which Italian anarchists were convicted of belonging to a subversive armed group whose ideological leader was Bonanno.

-He spent a year and a half in jail for publishing Armed Joy.
+Bonanno spent a year and a half in jail for publishing Armed Joy.

-On October 4, 2009, Bonanno was arrested with Greek anarchist Christos Stratigopolous in Trikala, central Greece on suspicion of having carried out an armed robbery in a local bank.
+On 4 October 2009, Bonanno was arrested with Greek anarchist Christos Stratigopolous in Trikala, Central Greece on suspicion of having carried out an armed robbery at a local bank.
 46,900 euros in cash were found in the car.

-Bonanno was denied entry into Chile in December 13, 2013.
+Bonanno was denied entry into Chile on 13 December 2013.
 Bonanno had planned to participate in a series of conferences in Chile.
-Having arrived to Chile with Sky Airlines from Argentina he was flown back to Argentina by the same airline two hours after arrival.
-The Investigations Police of Chile said the denial of entry was indebted to the penal record of Bonanno.
+Having arrived in Chile with Sky Airlines from Argentina he was flown back to Argentina by the same airline two hours after arrival.
+The Investigations Police of Chile said the denial of entry was due to Bonanno's penal record.